 The manager ensures that the team interacts with each other and problems openly addresses.
 In the event of misunderstandings, the manager takes on the role of mediator.
 Compromises are now sought together.

-Power and reputation within the team are consolidated through charisma, humanity and expertise.
+Power and prestige within the team are enhanced by Charismahumanity and expertise.
 Means of pressure such as warnings and the like are not used.

 The lateral management style focuses on balancing interests.
 The manager's task is to remove obstacles to work and to promote the motivation of all employees.
 To do this, it is essential to deal with the individual people.
 This is the only way to determine their individual wishes, competencies and motives.